Updated on March 20th, 2025

 7. Resist the Urge to Solve Every Problem

 Instead, point them to tools that help them find their own answers.
 That way, they learn how to navigate various situations, which will make their transition out of college and into the “real world” easier.
+Students need to be given the space to find their own pockets of support and advice, which fosters independence and resilience.

 8. Make Sure You and Other Family Members Support Each Other